Delta Air Lines: Growth and acquisitions

 By 1970, Delta had an all-jet fleet, and in 1972 it acquired Northeast Airlines.
 Trans-Atlantic service began in 1978 with the first nonstop flights from Atlanta to London.
 In 1981, Delta launched a frequent-flyer program.
 In 1987, it acquired Western Airlines, and that same year Delta began trans-Pacific service (Atlanta to Portland, Oregon, to Tokyo).
 In 1990, Delta was the first airline in the United States to fly McDonnell Douglas MD-11 jets.
 In 1991, it acquired substantially all of Pan Am's trans-Atlantic routes and the Pan Am Shuttle, rebranded as the Delta Shuttle.
 Delta was now the leading airline across the Atlantic.

 In 1997, Delta was the first airline to board more than 100 million passengers in a calendar year.
 Also that year, Delta began an expansion of its international routes into Latin America.
 In 2003, the company launched Song, a low-cost carrier.

 Bankruptcy and restructuring (2005–2007)

 On September 14, 2005, the company filed for bankruptcy, citing rising fuel costs.
 It emerged from bankruptcy in April 2007 after fending off a hostile takeover from US Airways and its shares were re-listed on the New York Stock Exchange.

 Acquisition of Northwest Airlines (2008–2010)

 The acquisition of Northwest Airlines was announced on April 14, 2008.
 It was approved and consummated on October 29, 2008.
 Northwest continued to operate as a wholly owned subsidiary of Delta until December 31, 2009, when the Northwest Airlines operating certificate was merged into that of Delta.
 Delta completed integration with Northwest on January 31, 2010, when their computer reservations system and websites were combined, and the Northwest Airlines brand was officially retired.

 Network

-Delta and its worldwide alliance partners operate more than 15,000 flights per day, having operated 893 daily flights out of its Atlanta main hub in the summer of 2024.
-As of December 31, 2021, Delta's mainline aircraft fly to 242 destinations, serving 52 countries across six continents.

-Destinations

-As of May 2025, Delta Air Lines operates or has previously operated to the following destinations.
-This table does not include destinations served by Delta's regional subsidiary, Delta Connection.